MrSakine/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # 4-isalpha.c
 Check for alphabetic character

-# 5-sign.c
+# 6-abs.c
-Prints the sign of a number
+Computes the absolute value of an integer